VanessaEly/reactnd-project-readable/README.md

 ## Readable
 **READABLE** is the second project from the **Udacity's React Developer Nanodegree** program.

-For the Readable project, you will build a content and comment web app.
-Users will be able to post content to predefined categories, comment on their posts and other users' posts, and vote on posts and comments.
-Users will also be able to edit and delete posts and comments.
+Readable project is a content and comment web app.
+Users are able to post content to predefined categories, comment on their posts and other users' posts, and vote on posts and comments.
+Users are also able to edit and delete posts and comments.

 ## Table of contents